Ontica/Empiria.Operations.Management/Integration/Core/README.md

-﻿# Empiria Integrated Operations Management Use Cases Module.
+﻿# Empiria Integrated Operations Management Core Module.

-Use cases and services for Empiria Integrated Operations Management.
+Core domain types and use cases and services for Empiria Integrated Operations Management.

 ## Licencia